-Candidates are informed of the risk of committing malpractice in pmultiple ways.
-Candidates receive the JCQ Information for Candidates document at the start of the academic year and before the public exam series starts.
-Their is signage in all exam venues detailing the risk of disqualification and candidate warnings.
+Candidates are informed of the risk of committing malpractice in multiple ways.
+Candidates receive the JCQ Information for Candidates document at the start of the academic year and before every public exam series starts.
+They have recently received up to date training on the uses of AI in exams and assessments and also plagarism.
+There is signage in all exam venues detailing the risk of disqualification and candidate warnings.
 At the start of every exam, candidate announcements confirm the rules and regulations that candidates must adhere to. candidates are also briefed by centre staff at the start of an non-exam assessments series.

 Candidates are also warned by centre staff about the misuse of Al prior to completing internal assessments and how this can be treated as malpractice.